 - adcam: A forward running statistical catch-at-age model where fishing mortality-at-age is allowed to change gradually in time.
 The fishing mortality is allowed to deviate from separability using a random walk penalty in the objective function.
-This module has been used as the basis for the calculation of the annual TAC according to the HCR since 2002.
-Resembles the method called "correlated random walk" in SAM, but the correlation matrix has different structure and not as many variances can be estimated as the Adcam model is not a real state-space model, rather what has been Referred to as Error in Variables approach. - separ: A statistical catch-at-age model were selection pattern are fixed over any given period.
-This module has been used in the HCR evaluations of the Icelandic cod (2009) and haddock and saithe (2013). - adapt: A tuned VPA type of model, were no error is assumed in the catchat-age.
+This module was used as the basis for the calculation of the annual TAC according to the HCR from 2002 to the 2020 assessment year.
+Resembles the method called "correlated random walk" in SAM, but the correlation matrix has different structure and not as many variances can be estimated as the Adcam model is not a real state-space model, rather what has been Referred to as Error in Variables approach. - muppet (formerly referred to as separ): A statistical catch-at-age model were selection pattern are fixed over specific periods.
+This module has been used in the HCR evaluations of the Icelandic cod (2009) and haddock and saithe (2013) and was set as the basis for the annual assessment of cod in the 2021 benchmark. - adapt: A tuned VPA type of model, were no error is assumed in the catchat-age.